The Land of Casa La Rad.

 Expression without excess.

-These are wines best understood at their source.
+Wines best understood at their source.

 Close-up of the Casa La Rad Selección label, an expression of estate identity estate refined style